lavi-3/LFAF-Laboratory-Works/Reports/Lexer-Report.md

             else:
                 raise ValueError("Unrecognized token: {}".format(token))
   ```

 A list of tokens, each of which is represented as a tuple containing the token type and the corresponding value, is the result of this code.

+Finally, the main file imports the Lexer class lastly from the "lexer" module.
+The sample code is then defined, and it consists of a few lines of code with variable declarations, expressions, and a print statement.

+The main() function creates a Lexer class instance and provides it with the sample code.
+To create a list of tokens, it then invokes the lexer object's "tokenize" method.
+It then loops through the tokens and prints each one one at a time.

+The 'if' statement at the end of the code checks whether the script is being executed as the main program or not.
+If it is, the main() function is called to execute the code.

 ## Conclusion
 In conclusion, lexical analysis, which entails dissecting the source code into smaller tokens and categorizing them, is a crucial component of programming language processing.
 A program known as a lexer or tokenizer conducts lexical analysis and produces a list of tokens that can be used in subsequent processing.